-The Offshore of Gaviota map area is in the southern part of the Western Transverse Ranges geologic province, which is north of the California Continental Borderland5 (Fisher and others, 2009).
-Significant clockwise rotation-at least 90°-since the early Miocene has been proposed for the Western Transverse Ranges province (Luyendyk and others, 1980; Hornafius and others, 1986; Nicholson and others, 1994), and this region is presently undergoing north-south shortening (see, for example, Larson and Webb, 1992; Marshall and others, 2013).
-Regional cross sections (Tennyson and Kropp, 1998; Redin and others, 2005) have suggested that the south flank of the Santa Ynez Mountains is a large, south-dipping homocline that overlies the north-dipping Pitas Point-North Channel Fault system (fig. 1-3; see also, Sorlien and Nicholson, 2015).
+Nicholson and others, 1994), and this region is presently undergoing north-south shortening (see, for example, Larson and Webb, 1992; Marshall and others, 2013).
+Regional cross sections (Redin and others, 2005) have suggested that the south flank of the Santa Ynez Mountains is a large, south-dipping homocline that overlies the north-dipping Pitas Point-North Channel Fault system (fig. 1-3; see also, Sorlien and Nicholson, 2015).
 The homoclinal section extends upward from the Cretaceous strata exposed high in the mountains to the Pliocene strata beneath the continental shelf, encountered at shallow depths in offshore wells.
-Smaller folds (see sheets 7, 8, 9) related to local faulting are superimposed on the regional homocline, including the 17-km-long Molino Anticline and the 22-km-long Government Point Syncline (see sheets 8, 9).
+Smaller folds related to local faulting (see sheets 7, 8, 9; see also, Fischer, 1998) are superimposed on the regional homocline, including the 22-km-long Government Point Syncline (fig. 1-3).